 Luke was flat-out flying towards the fire!
-Suddenly out of nowhere, a thought crossed his mind.
+Then suddenly a thought crossed his mind.
 He dug in his heels and stopped in his tracks.
 After turning around to face the town, he cupped his hands around his mouth and yelled, “Help!
 Help!”, as loud as he could.
-Then Luke took off again at a mad speed, deciding on the way to go to their home first.
-They were probably all in bed, and may have had no clue as to what was happening.
-He arrived at their front door within the minute, and reached for the handle.
-But luckily, it occurred to him before he’d touched it that it might be hot.
-He also remembered to expect a lot of smoke, and then pounded a closed fist on the door thrice.
-He reached both hands behind his neck, untied the knot on his bandanna and used that on the handle.
-In a flash, he opened the door, jumped back and over to the side letting the smoke billow out.
-After a few seconds, Luke could see in through the doorway pretty well, and he imagined the fire had just gotten started.
+Then Luke took off again at a mad speed, deciding on the way he should go to the pastor’s home first.
+They were probably all in bed with no clue as to what was happening.
+He arrived at their front door in less than a minute and reached for the handle.
+Luckily, before he touched it, it occurred to him that the handle might be hot.
+He also remembered to expect a lot of smoke.
+Then he pounded a closed fist on the door thrice.
+He reached both hands behind his neck, untied the knot on his bandanna and used that on the door handle.
+In a flash, he swung open the door, jumped back and over to the side letting the smoke billow out.
+After a few seconds, Luke could see in through the doorway pretty well.
 Before he entered, he stopped and tied the bandanna over his nose and mouth.

 Smoke was rolling out of the door by now, so he crouched down low to make his way back to the bedroom for the eldest.
-He didn’t like the looks of it, for the boy hadn’t moved.
-As he grabbed his thigh and shook him, he noticed that his pillow lay on the floor as well.
-The boy was unresponsive, just as he expected.
+The boy still hadn’t moved.
+Luke grabbed his thigh and shook him, but gathered no response.
 “Damn, Lord!
 He was a good kid!”
-Luke pulled him off the bed, and slung him over his shoulder, in order to stay low as he trudged his way back out.
-He’d never carried a dead child before, and it felt horrible, simply horrible!
+Luke pulled him off the bed, and slung him over his shoulder, staying low as he trudged his way back out.
+He’d never carried a dead child before, and it felt horrible.
+Simply horrible!
 He finally reached the other two and lay the boy beside them.
 Pleadingly, the girl asks, “Where’s Mommy?”
 Luke’s heart sunk to his stomach.
 Their mother had already given up the ghost.
 He was sure she’d taken her last breath some time ago.
 “I’m going to get her now, dear.
 Let your older brother be.
 He needs rest.”
 Luke had no qualms about telling this lie.